Caroline-Li/Caroline-Li.github.io/_posts/2020-05-28-Book-Review-Iron-Gold.markdown

 Ah, *Iron Gold*, the continuation of the *Red Rising" series by Pierce Brown.
 Where to start?

 *Iron Gold* simply has a different, colder feeling than its predecessors.
-Instead of the fast-paced enery of the previous three books, *Iron Gold* weaves in dark, sinister, morally ambiguous themes of war, freedom, and ideology.
+Instead of the fast-paced energy of the previous three books, *Iron Gold* weaves in dark, sinister, morally ambiguous themes of war, freedom, and ideology.
 It leisurely reveals the consequences of civil war in the ten year lapse between *Morning Star* and *Iron Gold*.
 Civil war, it seems, has taken a terrible toll upon the original trilogy's characters.
 On the other hand, it has only emboldened our new characters with seething